Biography

 Download CV

-Erik Sigerud is an artist who has made many solo and group exhibitions in Sweden and abroad.
-Also, he has received many awards and is represented in private and public collections.
-For example, in the collections of the Swedish state, Tyresö and Uppsala Konstmuseum.
+Erik Sigerud has held numerous solo and group exhibitions in Sweden and internationally.
+His artwork has garnered various awards and can be found in both private and public collections, including those of the Swedish state, Tyresö, and Uppsala Konstmuseum.